-The Auckland Regional Authority case is not directly on point as it addresses the issue of whether two services are supplied "directly in connection with" each other, rather than whether a service is supplied "directly in connection with" land or other goods in New Zealand.
-However, by analogy, the case suggests that a service would not necessarily be "in connection with" an item even if the service could not have been performed without the existence of the item.

-In Wilson & Horton, the issue was whether the supply of advertising space in a newspaper was "directly in connection with" the goods advertised.
-In the High Court, Hillyer J considered that the goods that were the subject of the advertising were "at least one step removed from the services supplied by the newspaper proprietor" and that, therefore, the advertising services were not supplied "directly in connection with" land or any moveable personal property situated in New Zealand (p.
-11,224).
-Hillyer J saw a distinction between the painting of a vessel (which would be directly connected with the vessel) and services supplied to the passengers or crew of the vessel (which would not be directly connected with the vessel).

-On appeal, it was accepted by both parties that the High Court's conclusion was correct.
-Therefore, this aspect of the High Court's judgment was not addressed by the Court of Appeal.

-The legislation was amended to overturn the result in Wilson & Horton (based on the Court of Appeal's interpretation of the phrase "for and to" which was previously contained in section 11(2)(e) (now section 11A(1)(k))).
+- supplied "directly in connection with" land or other goods in New Zealand.
+However, by analogy, the case suggests that a service would not necessarily be "in connection with" an item even if the service could not have been performed without the existence of that item. - 16.
+In Wilson & Horton (HC), the issue was whether the supply of advertising space in a newspaper was "directly in connection with" the goods advertised.
+In the High Court, Hillyer J considered that the goods that were the subject of the advertising were "at least one step removed from the services supplied by the newspaper proprietor" (at 11,224).
+Therefore, the advertising services were not supplied "directly in connection with" land or any moveable personal property situated in New Zealand.
+Hillyer J saw a distinction between the painting of a vessel (which would be directly connected with the vessel) and services supplied to the passengers or crew of the vessel (which would not be directly connected with the vessel). - 17.
+On appeal, it was accepted by both parties that the High Court's conclusion on this was correct.
+Therefore, this aspect of the High Court's judgment was not addressed by the Court of Appeal. - 18.
+The legislation was amended to overturn the result in Wilson & Horton.
+The amendment was based on the Court of Appeal's interpretation of the phrase "for and to", which was previously contained in s 11(2)(e) (now s 11A(1)(k)).
 However, the phrase "directly in connection with" was retained in the provision.
-This suggests that the "one step removed" test applied by the High Court in Wilson & Horton reflects the intention of the legislation.

-In Case S88, Judge Barber considered the phrase "directly in connection with" in relation to an arrangement involving warranties in respect of imported vehicles.
+This arguably suggests that the "one step removed" test applied by the High Court in Wilson & Horton reflects the intention of the legislation. - 19.
+In Case S88, Judge Barber considered the phrase "directly in connection with" for an arrangement involving warranties on imported vehicles.
 The non-resident manufacturer (MC), from whom the importer (SNZ) purchased vehicles, provided a service warranty to SNZ under which it agreed to reimburse SNZ for certain repairs.
 SNZ on-sold the vehicles to a dealer, who in turn sold the vehicles to the public.
-The warranty given by SNZ was wider than the warranty which SNZ received from MC.
-If SNZ was required to reimburse the dealer for the cost of repairs covered by SNZ's warranty and if the particular repairs were also within MC's warranty, SNZ would claim reimbursement from MC.
-The issue was whether the payment received from MC was for services supplied "directly in connection with ...moveable personal property" (the vehicles) in New Zealand.

-Judge Barber considered that the service provided by SNZ was the repair of the vehicles (which was carried out by the dealer on behalf of SNZ) and that there was a direct relationship between the repair service and the vehicle.
-He noted that the repair service could not be performed but for the existence of the vehicle:
+The warranty given by SNZ was wider than the warranty that SNZ received from MC.
+If SNZ was required to reimburse the dealer for the cost of repairs covered by SNZ's warranty and the particular repairs were also within MC's warranty, SNZ would claim reimbursement from MC.
+The issue was whether the payment received from MC was for services supplied "directly in connection with ... moveable personal property" (the vehicles) in New Zealand. - 20.
+Judge Barber considered that the service provided by SNZ was the repair of the vehicles.
+This was carried out by the dealer on behalf of SNZ.
+He held that there was a direct relationship between the repair service and the vehicle.
+At 7,558, he noted that the repair service could not be performed but for the existence of the vehicle: